John A. Mirisch: Actions on housing

 Mirisch opposes increases in housing supply in Beverly Hills and has criticized YIMBY activists who he says wants the "elimination of single-family neighborhoods."
 He has said that Beverly Hills's character is "low-rise and human-scale" and that "Beverly Hills is not Manhattan."

 In 2016, he opposed the construction of a 375-foot apartment building next to the Beverly Hilton Hotel.
 In 2021, he opposed a $2-billion project that entailed the construction of two apartment buildings next to the Beverly Hilton and Waldorf Astoria hotels, a hotel with 42 suites and 37 branded residences, and 35,000 square feet devoted to retail and restaurants, and which was estimated to contribute $1.7 billion in tax revenue.
 In 2023, he opposed the construction of a luxury hotel on Rodeo Drive that was estimated to contribute $725 million in tax revenue to Beverly Hills.

+Lawsuit against Beverly Hills

+In January 2026, Mirisch filed a lawsuit against the city of Beverly Hills, alleging that the city is blocking him from running for a fifth term on the city council.

 Personal life

 Mirisch has two sons.
 He is a member of the Geelong Football Club of the Australian Football League.
 He is a dual Swedish-American citizen and also a citizen of Canada.

 In 2016, the city of Beverly Hills was ordered to pay $9,357 in legal fees to a journalist who filed suit for release of police records related to alleged domestic abuse by Mirisch.
 The records included incident reports from police visits to Mirisch's home.
 An affidavit filed by Magdalena Mirisch for a restraining order during divorce proceedings in 2011 claimed that Mirisch emotionally abused her and was neglectful toward their son.

-In the next election for Beverly Hills City Council on March 5, 2017, Mirisch was re-elected, placing first in a field of eight candidates.
-Mirisch was re-elected to an unprecedented fourth term in 2022.